nmake/jetpack/docs/filter/replace_keys.md

 ## `replace_keys`

-Change the name of keys in the engine output.
+Change the name of keys in the data.
 The before value is used as a regex.
 This is useful to modify the output of one command to look like another.

 ### Used with cli_parse_transform as a transform